 On September 22, 2015, the Truckee Town Council adopted a Resolution of Formation for a Truckee Tourism Business Improvement District (TTBID), led by the Truckee Chamber of Commerce.
 This benefit assessment district helps fund marketing and sales promotion efforts to improve tourism with the specific benefit of generating additional room night sales.

 As of October 1, 2015, the TTBID Committee added a 2% assessment on all short-term rentals, which would be collected by the property owner or manager in addition to the Transient Occupancy Tax (TOT).
 Amounts are remitted to the Truckee Donner Chamber of Commerce and the TTBID Board is responsible for determining its use in accordance with its enabling Management Plan.
 For more information please see the documents listed below that were mailed out with the quarterly TOT Tax Returns on September 29, 2015.

 A new operator must register their short-term rental property with the Town’s Administrative Services Department within 30 days of commencing business (when you begin advertising the unit and it is available for rent).
 There is no registration fee and is a one-time registration.
 Homeowners who own and rent multiple properties within Truckee need to complete a new registration form for each property address.

-Operators can register online or by mailing in a registration form.
+Operators can register online .
 Once the registration form is received, a completed Registration Certificate will be mailed to the operator.
 The Registration Certificate must be posted at all times in a conspicuous place on the premises.
 Including the certificate within a guest book is also acceptable.
 Beginning November 10, 2016, it is required on all advertisements for transient rentals to list the operator’s certificate number (Registration Certificate Number (RCN)).